 Appeals against decisions of the licensing authority are to the magistrates' court for the area in which the premises are situated.
-The appeal must be lodged within 21 days of being notified of the council's decision.
-On appeal a magistrates' court may either; dismiss the appeal; substitute its own decision; remit the case to the licensing authority with directions; or, make an order for costs.
+The appeal must be lodged within 21 days of being notified of the licensing authorities' decision.
+On appeal a magistrates' court may, dismiss the appeal; substitute its own decision; remit the case to the licensing authority with directions; and make an order for costs.

-'Authorised persons'
+'Authorised Persons'

-"Authorised persons" are specified people who have statutory duties in relation to the inspection of premises, e.g. licensing officers, police, fire, health and safety, environmental health or trading standards.
+"Authorised Persons" are specified people who have statutory duties in relation to the inspection of premises, e.g. licensing officers, police, fire, health & safety, environmental health.

-'Interested parties'
+'Interested Parties'